Live website

 Beyond language, the CMS had to support a growing range of editorial formats: journal issues with academic articles, but also dialogues, video pieces, and longer essay-form features, without requiring structural changes every time a new type was introduced.
 I designed the content model to auto-adjust across these variations, so editors could publish new formats without developer involvement.

 The journal sells print subscriptions through an external platform managed by the parent organization – a constraint I couldn't change.
 I designed an access model where some articles are available in full on the site while others show only a preview, encouraging print engagement without making the reading experience feel like a paywall.
-The balance mattered: I didn't want the site to feel like it existed just to sell something, but rather to have value on its own.
+The balance mattered: I didn't want the site to feel like it existed just to sell something, but rather to have value of its own.

-I maintained the site for the first year after launch, then transitioned it to another developer.
+I maintained the site for the first year after launch, and created explicit content guidelines to ensure the team could confidently manage uploads after launch without relying on external support.
 The site is still live and largely unchanged, running on the architecture and content model I originally designed and built.

 Since Issue 70 (the first published through the new system), the journal has published six issues (and counting) through the site, with editors managing content independently with minimal technical support, which was the goal from the start.